dkandalov/code-history-mining/README.md

  Note that it requires loading file content and can slow down grabbing history and IDE responsiveness.

 #### Visualize
+Use ``Main menu -> VCS -> Code History Mining`` or ``alt+shift+H`` to open plugin popup, select one of the grabbed files and choose visualization from sub-menu:

+<img src="https://raw.github.com/dkandalov/code-history-mining/master/popup-screenshot.png" alt="screenshot" title="screenshot" align="center"/>

 By default cvs files with history are saved to "[plugins folder](http://devnet.jetbrains.com/docs/DOC-181)/code-history-mining" folder.
 Files from this folder are displayed in plugin menu.
-Each csv file will have sub-menu with visualizations:

-<img src="https://raw.github.com/dkandalov/code-history-mining/master/popup-screenshot.png" alt="screenshot" title="screenshot" align="center"/>

 When opened in browser visualizations will have help button with short description, e.g. see visualizations for [JUnit](http://dkandalov.github.io/code-history-mining/JUnit.html).